wp-plugins/sherk-custom-post-type-displays/readme.txt

 == Upgrade Notice ==
+= 1.2 =
+* Updated shortcode return templates and styling

 = 1.1 =
-* Updated the shortcode display and post thumbnails sizes.
+* Fix: ShortCode positioning.

 = 1.0 =
 * An initial update with the features added.